canonical/netplan/doc/netplan-yaml.md

   > and the other information.
   >
   > If you are in an IPv6-only environment with completely stateless
-  > autoconfiguration (SLAAC with RDNSS), this option can be set to cause the
+  > auto-configuration (SLAAC with RDNSS), this option can be set to cause the
   > interface to be brought up.
 (Setting accept-ra alone is not sufficient.)
-  > Autoconfiguration will still honour the contents of the router advertisement
+  > Auto-configuration will still honor the contents of the router
-  > and only use DHCP if requested in the RA.
+  > advertisement and only use DHCP if requested in the RA.
   >
   > Note that **`rdnssd`**(8) is required to use RDNSS with networkd.
 No extra
   > software is required for NetworkManager.